 Teams must be sponsored by a college or university ("school").
 There is no limit to the number of teams that may compete for any given school.
-However, only two teams may compete synchronously on the presentation date.
-Any school with over two teams will run teams through a virtual tournament administered by the University of Tulsa that comprises judges with some affinity to that school.
+However, if a school is to submit more than two teams, they may have to cull down to two teams through a virtual tournament administered by the University of Tulsa that comprises judges with some affinity to that school.